Khaulat/Deep_Reinforcement_Learning/Navigation_project/README.md

 ## The Environment

 For this project, a Unity environment provided by Udacity is used to monitor and visualize training an RL agent.
-It is an open space layed with bananas of two different colours; blue and yellow.
+It is an open space with bananas of two different colours; blue and yellow.
 The goal of the agent is to navigate through the environment picking as many yellow bananas and ignoring as many blue bananas as possible.

 ### The agent can perform 4 discrete actions to move;

 - Move forward, 0
-- Move backward, 1
+- Move backwards, 1
 - Turn left, 2
 - Turn right, 3

-The environment also has a state-space of 37 dimensions which contains the agents velocity and a ray-based representation of objects around it.
+The environment also has a state-space of 37 dimensions which contains the agent’s velocity and a ray-based representation of objects around it.